 So she walked out of your life and you still love her?
-We’ve gleaned ten tips on things to do—and things to definitely NOT do—to win her (or him!) back by poring through some of our favorite movies for romantic gestures to learn from.
+We’ve gathered our top ten tips on what to do—and what to definitely NOT do—to win her (or him!) back by poring through some of our favorite movies for some top-notch romantic gestures you just can’t beat.

 Before you get carried away by the romance of recovering your lost connection and sweeping her off her feet, be sure you really want to know how to win her back.